starfederation/datastar-restructure-interim/code/go/site/static/md/guide/getting_started.md

 ## A Quick Overview

 Using `data-*` attributes (hence the name), you can introduce reactive state to your frontend and access it anywhere in the DOM and in your backend.
-You can set up events that trigger requests to backed endpoints that respond with HTML fragments and store updates.
+You can set up events that trigger requests to backend endpoints that respond with HTML fragments and store updates.

 - Declare global state: `data-store="{foo: ''}"`
 - Bind element values to store values: `data-model="foo"`